 - Restrict workflows to run only for customers that are subscribed to specific MailChimp lists.

 - Restrict workflows to customers that have an active membership to a specific membership plan or plans.
 Please note that “Active Memberships” includes Active, Complimentary, Pending Cancellation and Free Trial memberships.
 Requires the WooCommerce Memberships extension.

 Order Item Count

-- Restricts workflow to customers who have a certain number of items in their order.
+- Restricts workflow to orders that have a certain number of items purchased.
 Pair this rule with statements such as “is greater than” to target customers who buy many products at once.

 - Restricts a workflow to orders which have a specified total cost.
 You could pair this rule with “is greater than 100” to target customers who have placed an order over that amount.

 - Pair this rule with “includes” or “does not include” and enter in products from your store.
 The workflow will only run if an order includes the products you specify.

 Order Item Categories